opf/openproject/frontend/doc/API.md

 }
 ```

 The `Project` structure contains links to ressources associated.
-At the time of writing, there is no ticket endpoint in the API, but just to give an example of using this, given the knowledge about `_links`, one may easily infer the path from the response:
+Given the knowledge about `_links`, one may easily infer the path from the response:

 ```javascript
 // some magic to retrieve an object, note that the services used are examplary